gzomer/alex-bot/README.md

 #### Lex bot UI

-First, you need create a Cognito pool ID and add the Lex policy.
+First, you need to create a Cognito pool ID and add the Lex policy.

 Next, open those three files: